 A Randolph education is rigorous, individualized, and career-oriented, and includes:

-- Thirty majors and 43 minors, as well the option of an independently designed major tailored to your interests.
+- Twenty-nine majors and 42 minors, as well the option of an independently designed major tailored to your interests.

 - Co-curricular experiences bring real world focus to every major and requires significant independent research.